eendebakpt/oapackage/docs/properties.rst

 or row vectors in the array.
 The rank of an array is useful for several other functions in the package.
 For two-level arrays, the OApackage can also check if the arrays are foldover arrays.
-A two-level array is called a foldover array if half of its runs are mirror images of the other half, in the sense that the factor levels are swapped.
+A two-level array is called a foldover array if half of its runs are mirror images of the other half, in the sense that the factor levels are changed from 0 to 1 and from 1 to 0.

 For example, to calculate the rank of a two-level orthogonal array and determine whether the array is a foldover array, one can use